crbanman/CC_Generator/README.md

 ### Testing

+This project uses Vitest for unit testing and Playwright for end-to-end testing.

+#### Unit Tests

-This project uses Vitest for testing.
-The following test commands are available:
+The following unit test commands are available:

 ```bash
 # Run tests once